-A low value transaction in keeping with normal behavior patterns can be processed instantly.
+A low-value transaction in keeping with normal behavior patterns can be processed instantly.
 However, if a heightened risk is detected, such as an

-unknown IP address, the transaction can be blocked, or additional authentication requested.
+unusual location or unknown IP address, the transaction can be blocked, or additional authentication requested.

-Geolocation, ip-addresses (the device being used) and keying patterns can create a strong combination to securely authenticate users.
+Geolocation, IP-addresses (the device being used) and keying patterns can create a strong combination to securely authenticate users.